micronDLA/SDK/docs/Codes.md

 There is no keyword or code for GetInfo.
 It only needs one of the following flag names.

-**hwtime**: returns the number of miliseconds taken by the FWDNXT inference engine for the processing only, returned as a float
+**hwtime**: returns the number of miliseconds taken by the Micron DLA hardware for the processing only, returned as a float

 **numcluster**: the number of clusters to be used, returned as an int